1. TV and Radio Ads (52%)

 8. In-store Product Displays (28%)

 Much of the shopping for the family still falls on moms.
-The time they spend in grocery stores or other retailers exposes them to many new products and services.
-Merely throwing a new product on the shelf next to your older products often isn’t enough to drive awareness and push a purchase decision.
-Product displays stand out and draw attention, so this has been a go-to for many CPG brands trying to launch their latest product.
+The time they spend in grocery stores or other retail locations exposes them to many new products and services.
+Merely throwing a new product on the shelf, among thousands of surrounding products, often isn’t enough to lift awareness and purchase intent.
+Strategically placed product displays are the staple for many CPG brands, promoting their latest product launch.

 9. Social Media Mentions (27%)